 • Aftermarket exhaust gas aftertreatment controls (DPF, DOC, etc.).

 • EGR valve/EGR cooler modifications.

 States Requiring Diesel Emissions Testing

-The following states require some form of emissions testing for diesel vehicles.
-Testing procedures and requirements may vary state-to-state.
+The following states require some form of emissions testing for diesel vehicles: California, Connecticut, Colorado, Arizona, New York, Nevade, Utah, Tennessee, Wisconsin (testing procedures and requirements may vary state-to-state).